Maglev: Chūō Shinkansen (Japan)

-The Chuo Shinkansen is a high-speed maglev line in Japan.
+The Chūō Shinkansen is a high-speed maglev line in Japan.
 Construction began in 2014, with commercial operations expected to start by 2027.
 The 2027 target was given up in July 2020 and will now open no earlier than 2035.
 The Linear Chuo Shinkansen Project aims to connect Tokyo and Osaka by way of Nagoya, the capital city of Aichi, in approximately one hour, less than half the travel time of the fastest existing bullet trains connecting the three metropolises.
 The full track between Tokyo and Osaka was originally expected to be completed in 2045, but the operator is now aiming for 2037.